 How do I make white chocolate macadamia nut cookies?

-- Add the butter, sugar, brown sugar, vanilla, and eggs and mix everything together.
+- Add the butter, sugar, brown sugar, vanilla extract, and eggs to a large mixing bowl and mix everything together with an electric mixer.

 - Next, add the all-purpose flour, salt, and baking powder and mix until the dough is well blended.

 - Finally, add the white chocolate chips and macadamia nuts and mix into the dough.

 - Scoop onto a cookie sheet and bake for 10-13 minutes or until golden brown on the top and edges.

 Start by adding the softened butter to the bowl.

 After you add the granulated sugar, you will add the brown sugar.

 This will give the cookies a bit of a deeper flavor.
 The molasses in the brown sugar gives them some depth.